JSFoundation/TAC/README.md

-Candidates for membership in the TAC tend to be people who have a competency for community management and a high tolerance and patience for process minutiae as the TAC delegates most of its responsibilities to other Projects, CBs and Working Groups.
+Candidates for membership in the TAC tend to be people who have a competency for community management and a high tolerance and patience for process minutiae as the TAC delegates most of its responsibilities to other Projects and Working Groups.

 The number of TAC members, term lengths and additional information can be found in the [TAC Charter][].

-## CBs, Projects and WGs
+## Projects and WGs

-### CBs and Projects
+### Projects
 * JS Foundation Projects
   * At-large Projects (listed alphabetically)
     * [Chassis][]